Contents

 Skylight Cost Elements.

-Many standard-sized skylights cost $150 to $3,500.
-The bigger the skylight, the greater the price.
-If your roof opening does not fit among the below sizes, anticipate to pay a minimum of 25% more for the unit than the next-closest standard choice on this list.
+A lot of standard-sized skylights cost $150 to $3,500.
+The bigger the skylight, the higher the cost.
+If your roof opening does not fit one of the listed below sizes, expect to pay a minimum of 25% more for the unit than the next-closest standard choice on this list.

 Size (Width by Height) Price.